 Allow blood samples to clot and separate sera by centrifugation.
-Transfer sera as eptically to tightly closing sterile containers.
-Store at $2\text{-}8^{\circ}\text{C}$.
-If testing is to be delayed longer than 5 days, store sera at $\text{-}20^{\circ}\text{C}$ or colder.
-Acute sera should be drawn at the onset of illnes and convalescent sera at two and four week intervals to check for titer changes.
+Transfer sera aseptically to tightly closing sterile containers.
+Store at 2-8°C. If testing is to be delayed longer than 5 days, sera should be stored at -20°C or colder.
+Acute sera should be drawn at the onset of illness and convalescent sera at two and four week intervals to check for titer changes.